 The CEO's remuneration package reflects the scope and complexity of the role and is set by the Board, with reference to the remuneration of CEOs of similarly sized organisations.
-For FY22 the CEO's remuneration package comprises a fixed cash component, an at-risk short-term incentive and an at-risk long-term incentive.
+For FY24 the CEO's remuneration package comprises a fixed cash component, an at-risk short-term incentive and an at-risk long-term incentive.

 The CEO's annual cash-based short-term incentive is subject to the achievement of specific performance objectives set by the Board based on Spark's strategy and business plan for the respective financial year.
-The CEO's annual long-term incentive will be granted as options under Spark's LTI, contingent on continued employment and Spark achieving a performance hurdle.
+The CEO's annual long-term incentive will be granted as options under Spark's long term incentive (LTI), contingent on continued employment and Spark achieving specified performance hurdles.
 The CEO is also expected to purchase and hold an amount of Spark shares.

-Further details on CEO remuneration can be found on pages 76, 77, 130 & 131 of the 2022 Annual Report.
+Further details on CEO remuneration can be found in the Remuneration Report at pages 79 - 80 of the FY24 Annual Report.